bulletmark/corsproxy/README.md

     ./corsproxy 8000:192.168.1.1:9000

-The above will receive requests on port 8000 and forward them to host 192.168.1.1 on port 9000.
+The above will receive requests received on port 8000 and forwards them to host 192.168.1.1 on port 9000.

     ./corsproxy 8000:192.168.1.1:9000 8001:192.168.1.2:9001